JISC Connect More - 27th June 2019

 At Leeds they have adopted the approach of staring with the why, so why are we doing what we are doing, what benefit will it have for our students pedagogically?
 This then allows for creating a culture that embraces new ways, it’s really important to be given the opportunity to try new things, even if they don’t quite work out the way we hoped.
 As teachers we provide that safe environment for our students to learn, so why don’t we allow ourselves the same opportunities as educationalists?
 This then leads to being able to create meaningful and purposeful professional development opportunities.

 Ultimately what we are discussing here is change management.
-The image below is taken from Stevens keynote slides which can be accessed here.
+The image below is taken from Steven's keynote slides.
 It illustrates the four most likely faces of change that we might encounter when transforming culture.
 You will always encounter critics, and this is the reason the “why” is so important, if you know why you are doing something it’s easier to reason with a critic.
 The victim is the sort of person who feels that change has been forced upon them, and they panic, this is where the right culture in an organisation is effective, and support is crucial.
 The bystander is very much like the ostrich with its head in the sand, they ignore the inevitable change for as long as possible, and this again is why, if we foster a culture that inspires and supports people we stand a better chance of getting heads out of the sand.
 The navigator is where we want to end up, we want to empower people to not only navigate change, but to create change in order to enhance student experience.

 Four faces of change we might encounter when transforming culture